MYCl0238/HospitalManagemet/README.md

 * To run the code, you need a ide with support c++17
 * cmakelist.txt is created so ide will most likely configure project on its own
 * you will need to configure project with the cmakelist.txt if not so

+* Running on workflow is being triggered by push pull requests
 * ================================================================================

 System Logic: